+CURRENT STATUS

+1701 North Lombard Stree

+Phone: (805) 525

-CURRENT STATUS Construction of Phase 1 started in 2021 with the replacement of the headworks of the grand canal.
+Construction of Phase 1 started in 2021 with the replacement of the headworks of the grand canal.
 This is the first of three conveyance system improvements scheduled and will increase the flow capacity through the headworks from the previous design of 375 cfs to 500 cfs.
 Alternative fish passage designs that include an expanded intake are currently being physically modeled.
-United's draft MSHCP was submitted to regulators in June 2020 and is currently being revised.
-The final MSHCP will be submitted in 2023.
+United's draft MSHCP is currently under revision.
+The Final MSHCP will be submitted to regulators in September 2023.

+BENEFITS/YIELD

-BENEFITS/YIELD - Recharge of low-Total Dissolved Solids surface water (associated with high river flows) by United has been demonstrated in the past to improve groundwater quality, reduce nitrate levels for small mutual water companies and disadvantaged communities in El Rio and Saticoy and help combat seawater intrusion. - Improved fish passage will benefit species preservation.
-Diversion of natural stormflows requires negligible energy, resulting in very low greenhouse gas emissions and costs per acre-foot of yield.
+- Recharge of low-Total Dissolved Solids surface water (associated with high river flows) by United has been demonstrated in the past to improve groundwater quality, reduce nitrate levels for small mutual water companies and disadvantaged communities in El Rio and Saticoy and help combat seawater intrusion.

-Freeman Diversion Expansion

-Estimated Cost:
+- Improved fish passage will benefit species preservation.
+Diversion of natural stormflows requires minimal energy, resulting in very low greenhouse gas emissions and costs per acre-foot of yield; it also provides significant energy savings to customers who utilize diverted surface water in lieu of pumping from their wells.

-\$50 million for construction (combined for Phases 1 and 2).
+United Water CONSERVATION DISTRICT Freeman Diversion High Turbidity Capture and Conveyance Upgrades Estimated Cost: \$60 million for construction (combined for Phases 1 and 2).

-Current/Potential Partners: Fox Canyon Groundwater Management Agency, Local Groundwater Sustainability Agencies (GSAs) Current/Potential Funding Sources: United pumping charges, federal and state grants to help fund design through construction Ask from United to Regulators, Legislators, Local Agencies, and Stakeholders: Assistance with permitting through the State Water Resources Control Board, County of Ventura, Army Corps of Engineers, National Oceanic and Atmospheric Administration (NOAA)/National Marines Fisheries Service, California Department of Fish and Wildlife, CalTrans, and United States Fish and Wildlife Service.
+Current/Potential Partners: Fox Canyon Groundwater Management Agency, Local Groundwater Sustainability Agencies (GSAs) Current/Potential Funding Sources: • United pumping charges, federal and state grants to help fund design through construction Ask from United to Regulators, Legislators, Local Agencies, and Stakeholders: Assistance with permitting through the State Water Resources Control Board, County of Ventura, Army Corps of Engineers, National Oceanic and Atmospheric Administration (NOAA)/National Marines Fisheries Service, California Department of Fish and Wildlife, CalTrans, and United States Fish and Wildlife Service.